Tuesday, December 27, 2011

 Saturday, July 9, 2011

 Harel Skaat is one of those perfect people who smile all the time to the point that it can be annoying, but he still manages to be very likable.
-I can't help but feel so happy for him especially with everything he's been through.
+I can't help but feel so happy for him, especially with everything he's been through.
 A while ago (maybe a year?)
 Harel was outed by the journalist and filmmaker Gal Ohavski, who also happens to be one of the most famous gay Israelis around.
-It made quite a buzz, although there was (at least from my part) the feeling that this wasn't too surprising (just look at him).
-Anyways it seems that Harel's embraced his new status as a gay pop icon and he looks very happy and at peace with himself.
-I hope he really is.
-Anyways this is a perfect song for summer nights to make you forget that it's 80% humidity and all other worries.
-And I love singing with friends in the car before going out and the whole good feeling positive rush that the song and video captures.
-And it's insanely catchy.
+It made quite a buzz, although there was the feeling that this wasn't too surprising.
+Anyway, it seems that Harel's embraced his new status as a gay pop icon and he looks very happy and at peace with himself.
+This is a perfect song for summer nights to make you forget that it's 80% humidity and all other worries.
+And I love the whole good-feeling positive rush that the video perfectly captures.

 Love awaits me